RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 Storing your ROMs on a separate computer (NAS) solves a number of problems and has equally as many benefits.

 * It's more convenient
-* It Negates the need to transfer ROMs to your Raspberry PI MicroSD card
+* It negates the need to transfer ROMs to your Raspberry PI MicroSD card
 * Your storage is limited only by the size of your server
 * By reducing the number of times you write to your MicroSD card you minimize the chance at corrupting it